Business routes of Interstate 15

-Twenty-four business routes of Interstate 15 (I-15) exist.
-Former routes also exist.

-California
+Interstate 15 Business may refer to several business routes of the Interstate Highway System that connect Interstate 15 with the central business district of various cities bypassed by I-15.
+The business route in each community is considered a unique route.
+In many cases, these routes are a former section of a U.S. Route or state highway.

 Interstate business routes in California are assigned by the California Department of Transportation (Caltrans), but are not maintained by Caltrans unless they overlay other routes of the state highway system.
 Local authorities may request route assignment from the Caltrans Transportation System Information Program, and all requests require approval of the executive committee of the American Association of State Highway and Transportation Officials (AASHTO).

 Escondido business loop

-Interstate 15 Business (I-15 Bus.) provides access to downtown Escondido as Centre City Parkway.
+Interstate 15 Business (I-15 Bus.) provides access to downtown Escondido, as Centre City Parkway.
 It follows the former routing of U.S. Route 395 (US 395).

 I-15 Bus. begins at I-15 exit 28 near the southern city limits of Escondido.
 It runs parallel to I-15 north through the city.
 It intersects both the westbound and eastbound portions of County Route S6, which in this area is split into one-way roads (which are in turn separated by another street).
-This intersection provides access to the end of the Sprinter commuter train line.
+This intersection provides access to the end of the Sprinter hybrid rail service.
 Shortly thereafter, I-15 Bus. intersects County Route S14, and then interchanges with California State Route 78 (SR 78).
 The interchange is the last interchange on SR 78 before its freeway status ends, and there are only ramps for a westbound entrance or eastbound exit.
 Continuing north, I-15 Bus. intersects with El Norte Parkway, a major arterial road, before reconnecting with I-15 at exit 34 near the northern city limits of Escondido.
 Though the street itself continues northward well on into Temecula as a frontage road for I-15, its designation as I-15 Bus. ends at this interchange.